If you are considering placing your baby for adoption, know that today’s adoptions are very much like taking a road trip.

 Keeping You Safe – Our primary goal is to make sure you arrive at your destination safely.
 Our adoption attorneys and staff serve as the mechanics of your vehicle, making sure everything is running properly for each road and intersection of the adoption process.

 On the long road to adoption, there are many twists and turns and many routes to choose from.
-With the birth mother at the wheel, only she decides where the process goes.
+With you at the wheel, only you decide where the process goes.
 Everyone else is just along for the ride.

 To learn more about how you are in the driver’s seat, contact American Adoptions today at 1-800-ADOPTION or click the following to receive free adoption information.